chenzhuoshuai/EEG-P300Speller-Toolkit/README.md

 This repository contains 3 part.

 # Part One: EEG Signal Preprocessing with Deep Learning Model (CNN and RNN)-Keras
-A Python File in which is the model of a combination of CNN and GRU to determine if the EEG signal sequence contains P300 wave.
+P300_CNN_1_GRU_A.py: A Python File in which is the model of a combination of CNN and GRU to determine if the EEG signal sequence contains P300 wave.

 The brief of the model-1 (Stacked CNN & RNN):
 1, A CNN is responsbile for spatial domain feature extraction.
 2, A GRU is repsonsible for temporal domain feature extraction.
 3, Dropout is introduced to prevent overfitting and to improve the accuracy.

-The brief of model-2 (Stacked CNN):
+The brief of model-2 (Stacked CNN)-not contained in repository:
 1, A CNN is responsbile for spatial domain feature extraction.
 2, A CNN is repsonsible for temporal domain feature extraction.
 3, Dropout is introduced to prevent overfitting and to improve the accuracy.